microsoft/vstest/README.md

 Please see [issue tracking](https://github.com/Microsoft/vstest-docs/blob/master/issuetracking.md) for a description of the workflow we use to process issues.

 ### Roadmap
-For information on shipped and upcoming features please refer to our [Releases Roadmap](https://github.com/Microsoft/vstest-docs/blob/master/docs/releases.md).
+For information on shipped and upcoming features please refer to our [Releases](https://github.com/Microsoft/vstest-docs/blob/master/docs/releases.md) and [Quarterly Checkin reports](https://github.com/Microsoft/vstest-docs/tree/master/Quarterly%20Checkins)